-- They aren’t performing as well academically, have been cutting class and are getting in trouble in school
+- Aren’t performing as well academically, have been cutting class and are getting in trouble in school

-- They aren’t as interested in their hobbies, sports teams or after school activities
+- Aren’t as interested in their hobbies, sports teams or after school activities

-- They seem withdrawn, are isolating themselves from others, avoid eye contact or are secretive
+- Seem withdrawn, are isolating themselves from others, avoid eye contact or are secretive

 - They seem more hostile and angry, whether that’s lashing out, getting into fights, being involved in illegal activities or violating the rules at home

 - Attempts to cover the smell of alcohol/drug use with products along the lines of air freshener

 - There has been a change in their friend group

 - There have been numerous complaints from their teachers, boss, co-workers and so on